xi/django-bs/README.md

 Bootstrap forms for Django
 ==========================

-Bootstrap integration for django using [widget templates] that were introduced in Django 1.11.
+Bootstrap integration for django using [widget templates].

 Motivation
 ----------